The Names of God (Elohim)

 "What is His [Elohim’s] name, and what is His Son's name, if thou canst tell?
 (Proverbs 30:4).
 Why are these questions even being asked of us?
 Is it a possibility that we do not know what they are?
 Have they been hidden and kept from us?
 When we make friends of individuals, we usually get to know their names, do we not?
 But for some reason mankind has been hesitant about knowing the names of Elohim (God).
 Why is that?
 For many centuries the Hebrew people have not even spoken His name out loud because they had a misconception that it was too sacred to be uttered by them, let alone by a Gentile.
 Many do not even spell out the title God and spell it G_d in order to show some kind of misplaced reverence for that title.
 But is there another reason why His name is not known among those who claim to be worshippers of Him?
 Has it been part of Satan's plan that we do not know His name, because he knows that if we do know it, we will know what His name means and how that relates to us and our relationship to Him?

 In Isaiah 52:6 we are told, "Therefore My people shall know what My name is and what it means" (Amplified Version).
 Something is seriously wrong when Elohim’s people do not even know His name.
 We know the names of the false gods mentioned in the Bible, but for some reason we do not know the name of the One True Elohim (John 17:3).
 We know the names of Baal, Remphan, Chiun, Tammuz, Bel, Molech, Chemosh, Dagon and of Ashtoreth who was a goddess of the Zidonians and many others, do we not?
-But why not Elohim's name?
+But why do we not know Elohim's name?
+Today there is much confusion over the name of Elohim.
+Some are saying that Allah and Elohim are the same Being.
+Yahuwah, which means the Eternal Self-existent One, is the name of the God (Elohim) of the Bible.
+Allah is not His name!

 What are used in the translations of today are the titles for the Creator and not His name.
 “God” and “the LORD” are titles, but not His name.
-Some even just say “ha shem,” meaning “the name” in place of pronouncing it.
+Some just say “ha shem,” meaning “the name” in place of pronouncing it.
 Adonai is another word used which means “Master.”
-So we can easily see the substitutions for His personal and meaningful name.
-Elohim which you see here being used in the place of God is what the Strong’s Concordance tells us is the word used specifically in Hebrew to identify "the Supreme Being."
-There are many gods mentioned in the Bible but Elohim is "the Supreme Being" of the entire Universe.
+We can easily see the substitutions for His personal and very meaningful name.
+Elohim which you see here being used in the place of God is what the Strong’s Concordance Hebrew #430 tells us is the word used specifically in Hebrew to identify "the Supreme Being."
+There are many gods mentioned in the Bible, but Elohim is "the Supreme Being" of the entire Universe.

 Elohim wants His name “declared throughout all the earth” (Romans 9:17).
 Why?
-Because when saying His name you are actually declaring to the world what His name really means.
-“Then they that feared Yahuwah spake often one to another: and Yahuwah hearkened, and heard it, and a book of remembrance was written before Him for them that feared Yahuwah, and that thought upon His name [The Eternal Self-Existent One]” (Malachi 3:16).
+Because when saying His name you are actually declaring to the world what His name means.
+“Then they that feared Yahuwah spake often one to another: and Yahuwah hearkened, and heard it, and a book of remembrance was written before Him for them that feared Yahuwah, and that thought upon His name [Yahuwah which means the Eternal Self-Existent One]” (Malachi 3:16).

 “Because he hath set his love upon Me, therefore will I deliver him: I will set him up on high, because He hath known My name” (Psalm 91:14).